Shōrei-ryū: Origin

 Little is known about the origins of Shōrei-ryū, but it was influenced in its early development by Shuri-te.
 Kanryo Higashionna originally studied Shuri-te with Sokon Matsumura and learnt quanfa from Chinese Wai Xinxian (assistant of Xie Zhongxiang).
 Higaonna later traveled to China to perfect his skills, which he probably succeeded in because he learned many new kata from Fujian, the home of Baihequan (Chinese 白鶴 拳, Pinyin báihèquán) and adopted it in his style.
 The teachings of this temple provided the basis for the Naha-te style of Okinawan karate.

-Following passing of Higaonna Kanryo, the style began to take a new direction and became a purely "internal" combat style.
+Following the passing of Higaonna Kanryo, the style began to take a new direction and became a purely "internal" combat style.
 This was due in large part to the influence of Choki Motobu.

 Although Motobu's sensei style is still considered Naha-te, it actually had nothing to do with Higashionna.
 When Motobu became the leader of Shōrei-ryū, he began to guide his development in another direction, mainly because he trained with Anko Itosu of the Shuri-te style, a disciple of the great Sokon Matsumura.